RobTillaart/AD5144A/README.md

 ## Description

-The library is new and not tested yet, so use at own risk.
+The library is new and not tested, so use at own risk.

-The AD5144A devices support standard (100 kHz) and fast (400 kHz) data transfer modes.
+Please report problems and/or success.

+Primary goal is a library for the AD5144A.
+From the datasheet it is expected it will work for the family of devices.
+As said before this si not tested.

 This library does not work for the **SPI** versions of these devices.
+See TODO.

 ## I2C address

 See table 12 / 13 datasheet.
+The AD5144A devices support standard (100 kHz) and fast (400 kHz) data transfer modes.

 ## Interface